vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

         }

-### Custom Adapter
+### Populating Custom Adapter
-We now have a list item, and also the data.
+We now have a listitem, and also the data.
 Let's Create our own adapter.
 We have already created a custom adapter in the previous section, let's make some changes and put code in the methods.

 *Getting the Data*
 Let's get the data into our custom Adapter by calling getDataForListView method.
 We will create a new variable inside our custom adapter.

         List<codeLearnChapter> codeLearnChapterList = getDataForListView();